 To improve the safety, accessibility, and comfort for people walking, taking transit and bicycling, PBOT will be re-striping N Willamette Blvd to include a shoulder area on the south (bluff) side of the street for transit access and pedestrian space (see image, below).
 The re-striping plan will also add a buffer area to the bike lanes on either side of the street.
 The additional space required for re-striping the street will require removing automobile parking on N Willamette from N Rosa Parks Way to N Woolsey Ave (see project map, below).
 Access to driveways, parking lots, and on-street parking on adjacent side streets will not be impacted by the changes.
 These changes are expected to occur after November 10th, 2017.

-Repaving will take place from late-October 2017 to mid-November 2017; re-striping to follow repaving work.
+Repaving took place from late-October 2017 to mid-November 2017; re-striping followed the repaving work.

 The project is funded as part of a City Council-approved Major Maintenance Set-Aside.